 There may be some specific circumstances that require additional instruction.
 We will talk about that here.

-If you find that there is a sticky residue on the pan, this is generally caused by using too much oil when cooking or food being burnt onto the pan.
+If you find a sticky residue on the pan, this is generally caused by using too much oil when cooking or food being burnt onto the pan.

-If after washing the pan following the steps above you can still feel the stickiness, follow these steps.
+If you can still feel the stickiness after washing the pan following the steps above, follow these steps.

 1. Rinse warm water over the pan